Qrbaker/qrbaker.github.io/content/posts/personal-cloud/index.md

 ---
 title: "OYD Chapter 1: Personal Cloud"
 date: 2021-10-05T23:14:34-04:00
+tags: [own-data-series, cloud, syncthing]
 draft: true
+---
+*This is part of my owngoing series on Owning Your Data.
+[Check out the Prolog here](/posts/own-data-intro/)!*

 ---

 Clouds can be light and fluffy.
 They can also be... not.

 ![A Picture of a Hurricane, taken by NASA](hurricane.webp)